Harshita-Kohli/Namaste-React/README.md

   - `<TitleComponent></TitleComponent>` : Using opening and closing tags

 ## Q5: Can we have multiple root elements in React using multiple createRoot()?
   - Yes we can have.
-[Link]: https://react.dev/reference/react-dom/client/createRoot#usage
+[Read More](https://react.dev/reference/react-dom/client/createRoot#usage)
   - In case our app is fully built using React, simply have a single root for the entire app.
   - But in case our app/page is justy partially built with React, then we can have multiple createRoot(), and then use multiple root.render() methods to display different content in each root